Engage With Grace

-Engage With Grace is a non-profit, viral movement designed to help get the conversation about the end-of-life experience started.
-The movement is built around The One Slide, which has five questions on it and can be used as a tool to help people better understand and communicate their preferences with their loved ones.
-Engage With Grace also promotes the importance of supporting each other’s preferences and ensuring that these wishes are honored.
+Engage With Grace is a non-profit, viral movement designed to help start the conversation about the end-of-life experience.
+The movement is built around The One Slide, which has five questions and can be used to help people better understand and communicate their preferences to loved ones.
+Engage With Grace also promotes the importance of supporting each other’s preferences and ensuring that these wishes are honoured.

 History

-The concept for Engage With Grace was developed by Alexandra Drane (Co-Founder and Chairman of the Board of Eliza Corporation) and Matthew Holt (Founder of Health2.0 and The Health Care Blog) in the summer of 2008, following a discussion around the fact that so few people discuss their end-of-life preferences.
-Both Holt and Drane had personally experienced the consequences of not being sure of their loved ones’ preferences.
+The concept for Engage With Grace was developed by Alexandra Drane (Co-Founder and Chairman of the Board of Eliza Corporation) and Matthew Holt (Founder of Health 2.0, and The Health Care Blog) in the summer of 2008, following a discussion about how few people discuss their end-of-life preferences.
+Both Holt and Drane had personally experienced the consequences of not knowing their loved ones’ preferences.
 In addition, they wanted to address statistics like the one suggesting that 73% of Americans would prefer to die at home, but only about 25% do.